djangocon/2024.djangocon.us/src/_content/presenters/miguel-sanda.md

 Passionate about driving innovation through data science and expanding skill sets through self-learning, with 15+ years of hands-on Python experience.

-l am originally from Venezuela and outside of work, I enjoy spending time with family, hiking, and cooking, and is the father of three.
+I am originally from Venezuela and outside of work, I enjoy spending time with family, hiking, and cooking, and is the father of three.